 Summer jobs

-If you have experience of working with children, you might consider a summer working as an au pair for a Brazilian family.
+If you have knowledge of working with children, you may consider working as an au pair for a Brazilian family.
+This can be a great way to experience Brazilian culture and earn some money at the same time.

 Teaching jobs

-Due to the competitive job market, one of the easiest ways for foreign applicants to find a job in Brazil is through teaching English.
-The highest demand for teachers is found in the cities of Rio de Janeiro and São Paulo.
+Teaching English is one of the easiest ways for foreign applicants to find a job in Brazil's competitive job market.
+The highest demand for teachers is in the major cities of Rio de Janeiro and São Paulo.

 Search for teaching opportunities in Brazil via: